-Michael is an avid content writer and researcher with practical experience in gardening.
+Michael is an avid writer and researcher in gardening and related topics.

 Seeding a New Lawn

 There is a widespread notion that the seeding of a lawn can only be done properly by professional lawn contractors, gardeners and landscapers.

 This is absolutely untrue.
 If you have a new lawn, you can definitely be able to seed it yourself.

 Whatever else you may have within your compound, your grass is the aesthetic highlight.
 It provides a verdant cover for the bare ground and keeps your area looking green and beautiful.

 However, excellent grass does not appear by itself.
 Unless there is a deliberate and practical effort coupled with the proper timing, the results will be weeds and a host of other undesirable elements.
 How healthy your lawn will become has a lot to do with how you lay on the grass.

 There are two methods that you can use to achieve this.
 One is to cover your lawn with sod and the other (which is the practical option for most people) is to plant seeds.
 The latter option is not only natural and cheaper, you determine the type of grass you will use.

 When is the ideal time to seed a lawn?

 The best time is between early April and early September.
 The first step, therefore, is to set aside some time between March and August to prepare the ground.
 The seeds need to be sown before the next heavy shower.
 This is because when the heavy rains begin, the soil begins to lose its tilth.